 15+ Games And Activities For 16-Month-Old Baby

-The following games and activities stimulate a 16-month-old baby’s development, both physical and mental, and they will be able to socialize – all while having fun.
+The following games and activities can support a 16-month-old baby’s development, both physically and mentally, and improve their motor skills and cognitive abilities while teaching them to socialize – all while having fun.

 1. Pass the ball